 Environmental issues often have a greater effect on Indigenous communities than on the non-Indigenous population.
 Meaningful engagement with Indigenous communities must include consulting them on environmental issues.
 Companies should respect Indigenous perspectives on, knowledge of, and cultural practices related to environmental matters.

-[The fund] will vote for proposals that ask or require companies to consult with Indigenous communities on environmental issues, and to respect Indigenous knowledge, perspectives and practices related to those issues.
+Vote for proposals that ask or require companies to consult with Indigenous communities on environmental issues, and to respect Indigenous knowledge, perspectives and practices related to those issues.